 Dr Corduff: Yes, that’s right.
 They’ll be consulting by supervising doctor by Skype, hopefully at least that.
 But that sometimes doesn’t even happen too.
 Now I’m not saying that all those nurses in those supermarkets are bad, I mean there are some very good, very skilled nurses.
 But often they’re not in those vast chains.
 They move on to being a more advanced practise and with more medical practise, or more closely aligned with a doctor.

-Trish: What about … I know that sometimes places have specials and things like that, and people of course are like “Omg I can get my Botox for $3 a ml or whatever.”
+Trish: What about … I know that sometimes places have specials and things like that, and people of course are like “Omg I can get my Anti-wrinkle injections for $3 a ml or whatever.”
 Can you tell us about that?
 Give us a bit of clarification?

-Dr Corduff: Okay, well first of all when you said Botox, that’s only one of the three drugs that are available now.
+Dr Corduff: Okay, well first of all when you said Anti-wrinkle injections, that’s only one of the three drugs that are available now.
 This is problem number one.
-There’s Botox, there’s Xeomin, and there’s Dysport.
+There’s Anti-wrinkle injections, there’s Anti-wrinkle injections, and there’s Anti-wrinkle injections.
 They’re all very, very good toxins.
 They have very slight differences.
 There are some clinics that you’ll be able to have a choice between the three, but not all.

 It’s actually illegal to promote a discount on a drug.
 That is considered an inducement, and is against TGA law.
 That’s number one.
 If you see that, then you know that those places are pushing the boundaries and are chasing the dollar and pushing patients through quickly rather than having number one priority as good patient care.
 That’s my opinion, anyway.
 I think that’s a red flag, a warning, when you see those discounts.